Last updated on:

 If you’re trying to get a full-body workout in, you can start with these.

-As time goes on, you can develop your own reps.
+As time goes on, you can develop your own reps and it improves stamina and heart rate.

 One leg io, then an arm iso, hybrid, and then start over again; whatever’s going to work up a sweat and burn those calories.